prichey/prestonrichey.com/src/pages/about.md

 ## Howdy.

-My name is Preston and I'm a developer living in Kansas City.
+My name is Preston and I'm a developer living in Brooklyn.
 I work at [Postlight](https://postlight.com/)!
 I'm passionate about solving problems, using strong passwords, and pho.

 In my free time, I enjoy cycling and listening to jazz.